Channels-DVR-Goodies/extractChannelID/README.md

 ## What Does This Do?

-**extractChannelID** is a tool to generate a tab-separated file of channel names and the associated GraceNote Channel ID.
-It does this by pulling the 'On Now' listing from the Channels DVR using the private API, then parses the JSON information that is returned to extractmost of  the information it contains about each channel.
+**extractChannelIDs** is a tool to generate a tab-separated file of channel names and the associated GraceNote Channel ID.
+It does this by pulling the 'On Now' listing from the Channels DVR using the private API, then parses the JSON information that is returned to extract most of the information about each channel.

 Each line of the output file contatins:<br>
 ```
-<channel name>\t<channel number>\t<channel id>\t<callsign>\n
+<channel name>(tab)<channel number>(tab)<channel id>(tab)<callsign>(newline)
 ```

-for example, the line output for one of my local stations is:
+for example, the line that is output for one of my local stations is:

 ```
 PBS     54.1    44690   KQEHDT
 ```
-Note that the file it creates lists all your channels in the guide, whatever the source - HDHomeRun, TVEverywhere, Custom Channels, etc.
+Note that the file created lists all your channels in the guide, whatever the source - HDHomeRun, TVEverywhere, Custom Channels, etc.

 ## Why Do I Need This?